jermspeaks/christmas-adventure/sections/section-523.md

 *I'm learning,* you thought. *I'm understanding.
 This is good.*

-Lumina stayed beside you, their expression thoughtful.
+Cheshire stayed beside you, their expression thoughtful.
 "You're being very careful," they said.
 "That's good.
 But remember—time is running out.
 The magic is fading, and Christmas Eve is approaching."

 *I know,* you thought. *I need to balance observation with action.
 I need to learn, but I also need to act.*